pingcap/docs/faq/tidb.md

 This is because the `--initial-cluster` in the PD startup parameter contains a member that doesn't belong to this cluster.
 To solve this problem, check the corresponding cluster of each member, remove the wrong member, and then restart PD.

-#### What's the maximum tolerance for time replication error of PD?
+#### What's the maximum tolerance for time synchronization error of PD?

-PD can tolerate any replication error, but a larger error value means a larger gap between the timestamp allocated by the PD and the physical time, which will affect functions such as read of historical versions.
+PD can tolerate any synchronization error, but a larger error value means a larger gap between the timestamp allocated by the PD and the physical time, which will affect functions such as read of historical versions.

 #### How does the client connection find PD?